runtimeverification/erc20-semantics/erc20.md

 but in that case the side condition `Value >Int Balance` needs to be eliminated, because a transfer to self would succeed also in that case.

+The four rules above only treat the cases where `transfer` either returns `true` or otherwise `throw`s.
+There is no rule where `transfer` returns `false`.
+Nevertheless, implementations of tokens may choose to deviate from our ERC20-K specification, or to refine it, in ways where returning `false` may be useful.
+For example, a particular token implementation may choose to ignore transfers from some particular account, say 0, intended to hold the burnt tokens, and may prefer to do that by having `transfer` return `false` instead of throwing.
+Therefore, to allow future flexibility, it makes to give the functions `transfer`, `transferFrom` and `approve` semantics which return either `true` or `throw`, without any specific cases returning `false`.

 ### 3.6 transferFrom

 Like `transfer`, `transferFrom(From, To, Value)` also has four cases.